-Check the level of the battery electrolyte and make sure the leads are secure.
+Check the level of the battery electrolyte and make sure that the negative and positive leads are securely tightened.

-Battery electrolyte is poisonous and dangerous, causing severe burns, etc. Electrolyte contains sulfuric acid.
-Avoid contact with skin, eyes or clothing.
+Battery electrolyte is poisonous and dangerous, causing severe burns, etc.

+Electrolyte contains sulfuric acid.

+Avoid contact with skin, eyes, or clothing.